-Your tap water meets and surpasses all SDWA standards.
-Additionally, the Alfred Merritt Smith Water Treatment Facility has been recognized by the National Partnership for Safe Water for its efforts to ensure the Southern Nevada's municipal water meets these water quality standards.
+Your tap water meets and surpasses all SDWA standards and is safe to drink.
+Also, the Alfred Merritt Smith Water Treatment Facility has been recognized by the National Partnership for Safe Water for its efforts to ensure the Southern Nevada's municipal water meets these water quality standards.
 Water samples are taken from the NAFB water distribution system monthly and analyzed to ensure compliance with standards.